-In the high tide and low tide chart, we can see that the first high tide was at 3:15 am and the next high tide at 3:36 pm.
-The first low tide was at 9:29 am and the next low tide at 9:53 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:19 am and the next high tide will be at 1:48 pm.
+The first low tide will be at 7:41 am and the next low tide at 8:04 pm.

-The lunar phase is a Waxing Crescent.
-Today we had 12 hours and 45 minutes of sun.
-The solar transit was at 1:31 pm and the length of time the moon will be visible will be 10 hours and 15 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 10 hours and 52 minutes of sun.
+The solar transit will be at 12:19 pm and the length of time the moon will be visible will be 2 hours and 17 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 2.5 m, 0.9 m, 2.4 m and 1.0 m.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient drops to 59 to end the day with a tidal coefficient of 57.
+The tide heights today are 2.6 m, 0.8 m, 2.5 m and 0.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Castlecliff which is of 3.0 m and a minimum height of 0.4 m.

 The solunar fishing calendar in Castlecliff tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 6:18 pm to 8:18 pm, very high activity Major period (moon up).
+from 4:34 pm to 6:34 pm, very high activity Major period (moon down).
 This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Castlecliff.
 The times are generated in local time in Whanganui and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: